 “All staff, including the DSL, are trained appropriately.
 They know what to do if they have any concerns about safeguarding.
 Staff say that pupils are safe at the school.
 Pupils and parents spoken with said that they feel that the school is a safe place.
 Pupils are clear about whom they can talk to if they have a concern or worry.”

 School Safeguarding Team

-If you want to know more about our procedures, please read our Safeguarding Policy or speak to one of the following:
+If you want to know more about our procedures, please read our Child Protection and Safeguarding Policy or speak to one of the following:

 Safeguarding Our Students

 Demeter House School will establish an ethos where:

 - Children feel secure in a safe environment in which they can learn and develop.